oscarryz/yz-design-notes/Questions/solved/Type signature/Signature.md

 	a + b
 }
 // Can also have names and initialize right away.
-// When the initalization follows the signature no variable redefinition is needed. add ( a Int ; b Int ; Int) = {
+// When the initalization follows the signature variable redefinition is needed. add ( a Int ; b Int ; Int) = {
+	a Int
+	b Int
 	a + b
 }
 // Can also be inferred